 Although an AMOLED display has its own benefits like rich colors, comparatively increased brightness for outdoors, still it is the exact same technology that was used in OnePlus 5T. and then there’s the infamous notch in the display.

 Thankfully OnePlus has provided an option to hide the notch if you don’t prefer it but that begets the question of why putting the notch in the first place if you want to hide it with software toggles?
 Moreover, the notch steals the uniqueness of phones design, almost all the phones with notches look the same from their front view.

 Again that entirely depends upon the user and altogether a subjective experience which may vary with every particular consumer.

 OnePlus has always been praised among the mobile user community due to its lightweight Oxygen OS which does not eat up phone’s resources and perform pretty swiftly with it simple interface rather than a cartoonish look.

-OnePlus 6 comes with Android 8.1 with Oxygen OS 5.1.2 on top for smooth and fuss-free day to day operations.
+OnePlus 6 comes with Android 8.1 and Oxygen OS 5.1.2 on top for smooth and fuss-free day to day operations.
 OnePlus also introduced the gesture commands that replace the navigational Home, Back and Menu keys on the phone.
-As folks at Digital Trends, a famous tech outlet, review the phone, they couldn’t help but notice how frustrating and unreliable the gesture control is.
+As folks at Digital Trends, a famous tech outlet, review the phone, they couldn’t help but notice how frustrating and unreliable the gesture control was.

 It is the closest experience to stock Android that you can get right now.
 With an improved and optimized Oxygen OS on the OnePlus 6, the phone has a new Gaming mode and doesn’t have much to complain about, as says Android Central who dubs the phone as “Best Deal in Town”